Followers of many religions believe that their own sacred texts are inerrant. This is

 one another, only one of them (at most) can be truly inerrant.
 The rest

-must be false - at least to some degree.
+must contain at least some errors.

 There are a number of additional Christian terms that are often used in connection with